-- Upstream emissions, such as the emissions from manufacturing our data center servers or emissions from employee commutes; and - 2.
-Downstream emissions, such as the emissions associated with people using our Portal or Oculus devices.
+- (1) Upstream emissions, such as the emissions from manufacturing our data center servers or emissions from employee commutes; and - (2) Downstream emissions, such as the emissions associated with people using our Portal or Oculus devices.

-Scope 3 emissions our value chain emissions upstream and downstream of our operations

-Upstream:

-- Purchased goods and services (e.g., upstream emissions from purchased office supplies)

-- Capital goods (e.g., server hardware)

-- · Fuel and energy-related activities

-- · Upstream transportation and distribution of purchased and sold products

-- Waste generated from our operations

-- Business travel

-- Employee commuting (including telecommuting)

-- · Upstream leased assets

-Downstream:

-- Downstream transportation and distribution of sold products

-- Direct use of our sold products

-- End-of-life treatment of sold products
+Scope 3 emissions our value chain emissions upstream and downstream of our operations Upstream: Purchased goods and services (e.g., upstream emissions from purchased office supplies) Capital goods (e.g., server hardware) Fuel and energy-related activities Upstream transportation and distribution of our augmented and virtual reality related consumer hardware Waste generated from our operations Business travel Employee commuting (including telecommuting) Upstream leased assets Downstream: Downstream transportation and distribution of our augmented and virtual reality related consumer hardware Direct use of our augmented and virtual reality related consumer hardware End-of-life treatment of our augmented and virtual reality related consumer hardware

-How We Calculate Our GHG Emissions
+How We Calculate our GHG Emissions

-Facebook is committed to the Science Based Targets initiative and takes a scientific, standardized approach to calculating its GHG emissions in accordance with the GHG Protocol.
-Furthermore, Facebook's GHG data undergoes a third party review each year to verify our emissions and methodology.
+Meta is committed to the Science Based Targets initiative and takes a scientific, standardized approach to calculating its GHG emissions in accordance with the GHG Protocol.
+Furthermore, Meta's GHG data undergoes a third party review each year to verify our emissions and methodology.
 This is completed annually to ensure that only the most accurate and up-to-date data is publicly reported.

-We quantify our GHG emissions via activity data, life cycle assessments (LCAs), and financial data.
+We quantify our GHG emissions via activity data, life cycle assessments (LCAs) and financial data.
 We prioritize calculating our emissions through activity data which directly measures an activity that results in GHG emissions, such as kilowatt hours (kWh) of electricity.
 Due to the complex nature of our business and value chain, we use other methods to help calculate our emissions when activity data is not available.

-We measure our emissions by metric carbon dioxide equivalent, or CO_2e , units.
-CO_2e is used to standardize the emissions from different greenhouse gases based on their global warming potential.
+We measure our emissions by metric carbon dioxide equivalent, or CO2e, units.
+CO2e is used to standardize the emissions from different greenhouse gases based on their global warming potential.